-Though commonly known as Rountree cemetery, this abandoned graveyard originally comprised two burial grounds.
-One, whose founding date is unknown, was associated with nearby Rountree Missionary Baptist Church.
-The other was established on land deeded to the city in 1913 by Samuel H. Vick.
-Into the 1950s, black Wilson’s leading lights and their families were buried here, along with hundreds, if not thousands, of lesser known residents.
-A half-century after the cemetery closed, only a handful of grave markers remain on a slight rise cleared along the southern ditch bank.
+Though commonly known as Rountree cemetery, this abandoned graveyard actually comprises three separate, but contiguous, burial grounds.
+One, dating from the 1890s, was associated with nearby Rountree Missionary Baptist Church.
+Another belonged to the Odd Fellows fraternal organization, and the last was established on land deeded to the city of Wilson in 1913 by Samuel H. Vick.
+Into the 1960s, black Wilson’s leading lights and their families were buried in these cemeteries, along with thousands of lesser known residents.
+A half-century later, only a handful of grave markers — in Odd Fellows — remain on a slight rise cleared along the southern ditch bank.

 - Della and Dave Barnes